How to Register a US Company from the UK in 10 Minutes

 What about US taxes and visas for UK business owners?

-When you register your company in the US, your personal tax residency doesn’t change.
+When you register your company in the US, your personal tax residency doesn't change.
 You still pay UK taxes on your personal income, while your US corporation is taxed in the US.
+The UK-US Double Taxation Convention prevents you from being taxed twice on the same income — UK founders can claim Foreign Tax Credit Relief on their UK Self Assessment return.
+Consult a cross-border accountant to make sure you're claiming it correctly.

 As a non-resident, simply incorporating a company in the US does not entitle you to a green card or immigration visa to move to the United States.
 However, you don’t need a visa to do business in the US while traveling here on business trips.
-Thanks to the US Visa Waiver Program, you can spent up to 90 days in the US conducting business.
+Thanks to the US Visa Waiver Program, you can spend up to 90 days in the US on activities such as attending meetings, negotiating contracts, and consulting with clients.

 But, if you plan on spending more than 90 days working in the US, you’ll need to get an immigration visa or green card.
 We cover this matter—including information on E-1, E-2, EB-5, L-1, and O-1 visas—with our complete guide to US immigration visas for startup founders.